California Psalms

 cherished object.
 And lifting a new monolith, my current

-find, I don’t quite see how any spine can stay intact
+find, I don’t quite see how vertebrae can stay in place,

 3 The miser will pay twice.
 We are wiser.
 We think a whole should have no splitting.

-4 Someday a temple will stand.
-Someday a tower will stand, where the stone of a hawk,
+4 Some day will see a temple.
+Some day will see a tower, where the stone of a hawk,

 PSALM 18